stevomatthews/Spoon-Knife/srt-api-functions-test.md

 ```

 Helpers for getting an object of `SRT_MSGCTRL` type ready to use.
 The first is
-a function and it fills the object with default values.
+a function that fills the object with default values.
 The second is a constant
 object and can be used as a source for assignment.
-Note that you cannot pass this
+Note that you cannot pass
-constant object into any API function because they require it to be mutable, as
+this constant object into any of the API functions because they require it to be
-they use some field to output values.
+mutable, as they use some fields to output values.

+<br><br>

 Transmission
 ------------
+#### srt_send, srt_sendmsg, srt_sendmsg2

 ```
 int srt_send(SRTSOCKET u, const char* buf, int len);